PawelZwo/FF14-gearplanner/README.md

 ## Installation
 Fork this repository and clone it.
-REMEMBER to make local_settings.py to your main directory and put your database connection details in there!
+REMEMBER to change local_settings_public.py name to local_settings.py and follow instructions in there to connect to your DB.

 ## Technologies